Google's Hummingbird is in the trial phase right now

 The team decided to build a full Flutter web engine after a combination of Flutter widgets and its layout system was discarded.

-At the Flutter Event, a new third party and popular payment service, Square announced two new Flutter SDKs, that will easily accept payments for goods and services with Flutter, both for in-app experience or in-person using a Square payment reader.
+At the Flutter Event, a new third party and popular payment service, Square announced two new Flutter SDKs, that will easily accept payments for goods and services with Flutter, both for the in-app experience or in-person using a Square payment reader.

 Also, 2Dimensions announced the availability of Flare, a new tool for building vector animations, that can be embedded directly into the Flutter app.